Know How To Recycle A Catalytic Converter for Scrap

 When you remove the honeycomb from the shell, it will be nearly impossible for the scrap yard to identify the type of catalytic converter you have.
 By keeping the shell on, your scrap yard can identify the kind of vehicle it’s from and pay you for the right amount of precious metals that will be recovered when it is processed.
 The honeycombs all look the same but depending on the types of cars they are from they haven’t different values of precious metals inside.
 The easiest way for yards to identify that is to see the outside of the catalytic converter with the honeycomb inside.

 4. Cut The Exhaust Pipes Off

-When you are prepping your catalytic converter for the scrap yard, we mentioned above to not remove the honeycomb, but you also want to make sure you keep the shell of the catalytic converter on.
-However on either end of it are the exhaust pipes.
-These can be remove and cut as close to the shell as possible.
-Usually the exhaust pipes can be removed with a sawzall.
-By cutting off the exhaust pipe you are giving the yard less work to do and they will be able to give you a more clean catalytic converter price.
-The exhaust pipes on the catalytic converter are made from steel and will just be cut off any way, so prepping it for your yard will make you more money.
+When you are prepping your catalytic converter for the scrap yard, we mentioned above do not remove the honeycomb, but you also want to make sure you keep the shell of the catalytic converter on.
+However, on either end of it are the exhaust pipes.
+These can be removed and cut as close to the shell as possible.
+Usually, the exhaust pipes can be removed with a sawzall.
+By cutting off the exhaust pipe, you are giving the yard less work to do and they will be able to give you a more clean catalytic converter price.
+The exhaust pipes on the catalytic converter are made from steel and will just be cut off anyway, so prepping it for your yard will make you more money.